aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 `event_parser` decorator will throw a `ValidationError` if your event cannot be parsed according to the model.

+???+ note
-> NOTE: **This decorator will replace the `event` object with the parsed model if successful**.
+    **This decorator will replace the `event` object with the parsed model if successful**.
 This means you might be careful when nesting other decorators that expect `event` to be a `dict`.

 === "event_parser_decorator.py"